 When you think about destinations in Iceland, going to a beach might not be on the top of your list.
 However, Iceland has some of the best beaches in the world!
 They might not be ideal for sunbathing, but they have something else to offer.
-Whether it’s black sand, seals, or geothermal hot tubs, do not skip these beaches in Iceland.
+Whether it’s black sand, seals, or geothermal hot tubs, do not skip these Icelandic beaches.

 Vík and Reynisfjara beach